catfoolyou/Block-Bypass/README.md

 These hacks might not work on computers outside of FCPS because every district and/or county uses different software and hardware.

+Shimboot is currently being tested.

 ## 2024/2025 update
 Based on the recent changes pushed by FCPS, the only viable way to bypass their restrictions is to BYOD.

+To properly do BYOD, **DO NOT** use the FCPS provided installer, it WILL screw stuff up on your computer.
+Instead, use the wifi passwords in this repo to connect to their WIFI directly.

 ~~# Windows Laptops
 If you were given a Windows laptops (Dell Latiture 3310s, for CS and other classes that need software not installable on chromebooks) you are in luck.
 Breaking these is pretty simple.~~